 Arnold was succeeded by a number of formidable figures, notably Frederick Temple (1858-69), under whom the tercentenary buildings of the New Quad were begun, John Percival (1877-95), who had made his name as the founder of Clifton College, and Herbert Armitage James (1895-1910), whose nickname ‘The Bodger’ has since become part of Rugbeian argot.
 Numbers further increased in the 20th century from 580 under James to 620 under WW Vaughan (1921-31), passed 700 under Sir Arthur fforde (1948-57) and topped 800 under Brian Rees in the early 1980s.

 Having resounded to Arnold’s passionate sermons, the Chapel is now his resting place, beneath the chancel steps.
-The walls boast tablets in memory of renowned Rugbeian writers such as Lewis Carroll, Rupert Brooke and the Victorian poets - Matthew Arnold, Arthur Hugh Clough and Walter Savage Landor.
+The walls boast tablets in memory of renowned Rugbeian writers such as Lewis Carroll, Rupert Brooke and the Victorian poets – Matthew Arnold, Arthur Hugh Clough and Walter Savage Landor.
 The Boomer, a 3¼ ton bell raised in July 1914 and rung at noon every day in the First World War, still calls the School to Chapel.
 In 2001, a new award-winning organ was inaugurated in the Chapel.
-The smaller Memorial Chapel, where the BBC has recorded Songs of Praise more than once, was dedicated in 1922 commemorates the Rugbeians that gave their lives in multiple wars.
+The smaller Memorial Chapel, was dedicated in 1922 commemorates the Rugbeians that gave their lives in multiple wars.

 Before even the first chapel was built, however, Old Quad was.
 A drainpipe proclaims the date 1809 of this oldest part of the School, designed by Henry Hakewill, who was also responsible for School House and the first chapel (1820).
 Here is the trough where Tom Brown was ‘ducked’ and, inside, the fire where he was ‘roasted’.
 Looking up one sees Upper Bench where Arnold taught Thucydides and looked down severely upon moral turpitude.
 On the town side, a splendid oriel window with stained glass portraits of successive Head Masters looks out over the main School gate and down the High Street to where the School began, 200 yards away.